gurumojo/warthog/README.md

 ### Run the application build tasks

-The default Grunt task will clean temporary files, build [JSDoc](http://usejsdoc.org/) API documentation from inline comments, perform [JSHint](http://jshint.com/) and [CSSLint](http://csslint.net/) code quality checks, run [QUnit](http://qunitjs.com/) assertion testing, and then use various grunt-contrib-*, other NPM, and custom plugins to test, combine and minimize application code into a build using the version detailed in package.json:
+The default Grunt task will clean temporary files, build [JSDoc](http://usejsdoc.org/) API documentation from inline comments, perform [JSHint](http://jshint.com/) and [CSSLint](http://csslint.net/) code quality checks, run [Jasmine](http://jasmine.github.io/) and [QUnit](http://qunitjs.com/) assertion testing, and then use various grunt-contrib-*, other NPM, and custom plugins to test, combine and minimize application code into a build using the version detailed in package.json:

 >`grunt`